Luis Robert Player Props: White Sox vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals pitching staff ranks 24th in MLB with a collective 8.2 strikeouts per nine innings.
+- The Cardinals pitching staff is 23rd in MLB with a collective 8.2 strikeouts per nine innings.

-- The Cardinals have the 25th-ranked team ERA across all league pitching staffs (4.61).
+- The Cardinals have a 4.64 team ERA that ranks 25th among all league pitching staffs.

-- The Cardinals allow the second-fewest home runs in baseball (85 total, one per game).
+- Cardinals pitchers combine to give up the second-fewest home runs in baseball (87 total, one per game).

 © 2023 Data Skrive.
 All rights reserved.